 5 models are returned with each model corresponding to an evaluation/simulation fold, and each of the 5 fold includes a number of forest (depending on the value of iters, for C.2, it should be 20.)

-For each evaluation/simulation fold, apply the corresponding model to the corresponding test data (i.e. the left fold), that is to say 20% of the positive and 20% of the negative.
-With the predictions on 20% of the positives and 20% of the negatives, the prediction value based on each model (i.e. each simulation) can be obtained.
+For each evaluation/simulation fold, apply the corresponding model to the corresponding test data (i.e. the left-out fold), that is 20% of the positive and 20% of the negative.

 Aggregate the predicted score of all 5 evaluation/simulation fold together